FerroqueSystems/Citrix/README.md

 * [Setup](#setup)

 ## General info
-The script parses through bind zone files and extracts the necessary informaiton to add to Citrix ADC
+The script parses through bind zone files and extracts the necessary information to translate the entries to Citrix ADC

 ## Technologies
 Project is created with: